Tim Prater

 Only if meeting minutes are found to be inaccurate after they have been signed can they then be altered.
 Inaccuracies in signed minutes can only be amended by resolution at a subsequent meeting.

-The agenda for the Sandgate Parish Council Full Parish Council meeting, to held on 4th April 2023 at 6.30pm.
+The agenda for the Sandgate Parish Council Planning Committee meeting, to held on 20th November 2023 at 7.00pm or at the fall of the Finance Committee Meeting whichever is later.

 The Planning Committee meeting is open to press and public.
 If any member of the public wishes to attend, please can they notify clerk@sandgatepc.org.uk in advance.
 This allows us to ensure we have sufficient seats and allow reasonable spacing.